richardvlas/CarND-Behavioral-Cloning-Project/README.md

 It's clear from the histogram that the distribution is left skewed representing a bias in steering angle command as we drove the vehicle in counter-clock wise direction.

-All data collected on the first track (including recovery and smooth driving through curves)
+The next figure shows all data collected on the first track (including clock-wise, recovery and smooth driving through curves)

 <img src="img/steer_command_hist_track_1.png" width="75%" height="75%">

+Although the distribution slightly improves it's still left skewed.

-Second track (jungle) driving
+The last portion of data collected represents driving 1 lap on second track (jungle) driving

 <img src="img/steer_command_hist_track_2.png" width="75%" height="75%">

+The steering command data are distributed much more symetric that when driving on the 1st track.
+This proves that the data are indeed suitable for the training to generalize the model.

 All images combined creates dataset with the folowing symmetric distribution.
 A nice symmetric distribution

 <img src="img/steer_command_hist.png" width="75%" height="75%">

+Using these data we have a baseline dataset that will be expanded as describe in the next section to create even more data for the training.

 ## Loading Data, Preprocessing and Data Augmentation